christianjokhaji/UHelper/README.md

 You can find all the user stories and other details in our blueprint from [here](https://docs.google.com/document/d/1OcYBGoSZbEqtA47CwSlzFe1wVuZo28Xl-FKUkS_0AUI/edit#heading=h.rwi1fv3j8vi2).

 - **Timer** ⏱️
-  - [X] Create a timer preset by providing the amount of time wanted for work and break.
-(July 3)
+  - [X] Create a timer preset by providing the amount of time wanted for work and break (July 3) and record it in a json file.
+(July 18)
+  - [X] (NEW) Provide a list of the timers that are created by the caller when requested (July 18)
-  - [ ] Initiate a timer instance by giving the bot the name of that timer.
-  - [ ] Notify users when time is up via DM.
+  - [ ] Start a timer by giving the bot the name of that timer and notify users when time is up via DM.
+In doing so, the user can invite other users so that they'd be also notified.
   - [ ] Cancel an ongoing timer.
-  - [ ] Invite other users to share a timer.

 - **Minigames** 🎮
   - [X] Rock-paper-scissors